 - Pick an eCommerce platform: Define your needs.
 Successful online boutique businesses require an eCommerce platform but might not require the full range of options needed by a larger company.

 - Start marketing your online boutique: The big one.
-Use all the tools at your disposal to bring in new customers and grow your business.
+Use all the tools at your disposal to bring in new customers and grow your small business.